verdie-g/StoredProcedureEFCore/README.md

 - Underscores in result set column names ("column_name" is mapped to ColumnName property)
 - Int (db) to enumeration (result model) mapping

+## Entity Framework Core supports stored procedure since 2.1

+This library will soon be obsolete, but it has few advantages comparated to *FromSql*:
+- Extra property in the model won't throw an exception.
+The property keeps its default value
+- The interface is easier to use (I think).
+Output parameters and return values seem difficult to use with EFCore
+- It is 30% faster

 ## Example

 ```csharp